...

 https://doi.org/10.1001/jamanetworkopen.2023.46006

 These make the study a rich source of information.
-For one, at the study’s core is the use of long term and big amounts of data which provides the study a strength.
-But, it may contain information regarding investigations wherein some ways to have better night rest among the elderly is provided because the dearth of sleep affects sleeplessness and issues on memory, which is relevant to the research subject.
+For one, at the study’s core is the use of long-term and big amounts of data which provides the study a strength.
+However, it may contain information regarding investigations wherein some ways to have a better night’s rest among the elderly are provided because the dearth of sleep affects sleeplessness and issues with memory, which is relevant to the research subject.

 1. Edinger, J. D., Arnedt, J. T., Bertisch, S. M., Carney, C. E., Harrington, J. J., Lichstein, K. L., Sateia, M. J., Troxel, W. M., Zhou, E. S., Kazmi, U., Heald, J. L., & Martin, J. L. (2021).
 Behavioral and psychological treatments for chronic insomnia disorder in adults: An American Academy of Sleep Medicine clinical practice guideline.
 Journal of Clinical Sleep Medicine, 17(2), 255–262.